• About Me

 • All Posts

-You are here: Home » Be Prepared for any Emergency » What to Do in a Tornado Emergency
+You are here: Home » Be Prepared for any Emergency » How to Prepare for a Tornado

 This site uses affiliate links and may earn a small commission when you click on them.
 For more information, please see our Disclosure Policy.Six Dollar Family also participates in the Amazon.com/Amazon.UK/Amazon.ca affiliate program and as such may earn a commission when you shop on Amazon through our links.

 Tornadoes are incredibly destructive and can be a terrifying experience for anyone caught in their path.
 The power and force of a tornado can level entire neighborhoods, leaving behind a trail of devastation and destruction.
-It’s no wonder that many people feel afraid when they hear the warning sirens sound.
-However, being properly prepared and knowing what to do in a tornado emergency can help you feel less afraid.
+It’s no wonder that many people feel afraid when they hear the loud roar of a twister and the warning sirens that often sound before it.
+However, being properly prepared and knowing how to prepare for a tornado can help you feel less afraid.

 Tornadoes are incredibly destructive and can be a terrifying experience for anyone caught in their path.
 The power and force of a tornado can level entire neighborhoods, leaving behind a trail of devastation and destruction.
-It's no wonder that many people feel afraid when they hear the warning sirens sound.
-However, being properly prepared and knowing what to do in a tornado emergency can help you feel less afraid.
+It's no wonder that many people feel afraid when they hear the loud roar of a twister and the warning sirens that often sound before it.
+However, being properly prepared and knowing how to prepare for a tornado can help you feel less afraid.

 What Are the 5 Steps to Prepare for a Tornado?